ufora/ufora/content/documentation/02-performance-guide.md

 For the moment, however, assume that `while` and `for` loops are sequential (although functions inside them are all candidates for parallelism).

-## Lists prefer cache-local access
+## Lists Prefer Cache-Local Access

 Lists are the basic building-block for "big data" in Ufora.
 A list that's large enough will get split across multiple machines.
 Ufora organizes a list's data into chunks